Keys87/KCalc-project/README.md

 # KCalc-project
-Kcalc is an open source(GPL v3.0) calculator for desktop
+Kcalc is an open source(GPL v3.0) calculator for desktop, it features basic arithmatical operations, such as addition, subtraction, multiplication, and division, though I planned to add more operations down the line

 # CHANGE LOG